-Roped-in to direct the next Spider-Man reboot, Jon Watts’s Cop Car is about this two kids – Travis (James Freedson-Jackson) & Harrison (Hays Wellford) who seemed to be running away from home.
+Roped-in to direct the next Spider-Man reboot, Jon Watts’s Cop Car is about these two kids – Travis (James Freedson-Jackson) & Harrison (Hays Wellford) who seemed to be running away from home.
 As they are wandering around the countryside they stumble upon a cop car with no one in it.
 Fascinated by this opportunity they take the car for a joyride until they realize that they have stolen the worst possible cop car they could ever come across.

 The film is stripped and cut down to only the essentials and nothing feels out of place, except maybe a few speed-bumps.
-The tension and unpredictability is not just for the viewers, Kevin Bacon who plays the bad-sheriff is losing it as he doesn’t know what he has to do to get his car back.
+The tension and unpredictability are not just for the viewers, Kevin Bacon who plays the bad-sheriff is losing it as he doesn’t know what he has to do to get his car back.

-Kevin Bacon has always been one of my favorite actors, you can see the range of his acting here as well.
+Kevin Bacon has always been one of my favourite actors, you can see the range of his acting here as well.
 For a second he is a nice policeman, then a bad one and then a terrifying one.
 There’s also Shea Whigham who nails it in a terrifying scene in the third act.

 Final Verdict: This is a truly excellent crime thriller which stands on its own.
 Go watch it!